hapax/hapax.github.io/assets/boring.md

 It is a
 [running joke](https://en.wikipedia.org/wiki/Interesting_number_paradox)
 among mathematicians that there are no boring numbers.
 Here's the proof.
 Let $B$ be the set of boring numbers.
 Define $b = \min B$ as the smallest boring number.
-But this is a unique property, so $b$ is interesting after all!
+But this is a highly unusual property, so $b$ is interesting after all!
 This is a joke, but there is a sting in the tail.
 We are implicitly using the fact that "numbers" refers to "positive